-Prerequisite: 3150:463/563 or permission of instructor.
-Covers the scope, kinetics and mechanisms of polymerizations initiation by anions, carbenium ions and onium ions as well as polymerizations induced by coordination catalysts.
-Living polymerizations, molecular weight distributions, stereo-chemistry, solvent effects, counterion effects, temperature effects, Žiegler-Natta catalysis, olefin metathesis, functionalization of polymers, graft and block copolymer synthesis.
+2 credits Prerequisite: 3150:463/563 or permission of instructor.
+Covers the scope, kinetics and mechanisms of polymerizations initiation by anions, carbenium ions and onium ions as well as polymerizations induced by coordination to anionis, calcellant losts and offurn for as well as polymerizations, induced by coordination catalysts.
+Living polymerizations, molecular weights, molecular weight distributions, stereo-chemistry, solvent effects, counterion effects, temperature effects, Ziegler-Natta catalysis, olefin metathesis, functionalization of polymers, graft and block copolymer synthesis.